-Stage management | Dyte Docs
+Stage Management | Dyte Docs

 Participant controls

-Dyte's stage management APIs allow participant to receive and manage stage requests as well as leave and join the stage.
+Dyte's stage management APIs allow participants to receive and manage stage requests as well as leave and join the stage.

 Request access